Zach LaVine's Updated Status For Hornets-Bulls Game

 The former USC star is in his second season with Chicago, and he has excelled during his time with the franchise.

-Last season, he started in the All-Star Game, and averaged a career-high 27.9 points per contest.
+Last season, he started in the All-Star Game and averaged a career-high 27.9 points per contest.

-The Bulls also made the NBA Playoffs for the first time since the 2017 season, and the first time in LaVine's career.
+The Bulls also made the NBA Playoffs for the first time since the 2017 season and the first time in LaVine's career.

-As for the Hornets, they enter the night with a 3-5 record in their first eight games of the season.
+As for the Hornets, they enter the night with a 3-4 record in their first seven games of the season.

-Although they have not been good, their record is impressive considering the fact that they have not had their best player LaMelo Ball in any game so far this season.
+Although they have not been good, their record is impressive because they have yet to have their best player LaMelo Ball in any game this season.